jvibesco/pegawai/README.md

 # Pegawai
-My first simple application using Bootstrap, PHP, and a little bit Jquery.
+My first simple application using Bootstrap and PHP.